 Here are some more things that can help put you ahead in school:

 - The old saying "breakfast is the most important meal of the day" is never more true than when you're going to school.
-Students are more alert and perform better in class if they eat a good breakfast.
+Students are more alert and do better in class if they eat a good breakfast.

 - Do more at school and you'll have less to do at home.
-Take advantage of those times during the school day when you're not in class: Review notes, go to the library or computer lab, get a head-start on your homework, or research that big term paper.
+Take advantage of those times during the school day when you're not in class: Review notes, go to the library or computer lab, get a headstart on your homework, or research that big term paper.
 You'll be thankful later while you're at the mall or a concert and your classmates are stuck at home cramming!

-School is a time to make friends and try new things, but it's also a place to learn skills like organization and decision making that will come in handy for the rest of your life.
+School is a time to make friends and try new things.
+But it's also a place to learn skills like organization and decision-making that will come in handy for the rest of your life.